 Competitions and exhibitions

-The CALENDAR lists all upcoming club meetings, activities and competiton deadlines.
+The CALENDAR lists all upcoming club meetings, activities and competition deadlines for the current year.
 For every competition it also provides a link to the image upload software.

-Click here for a printable version of the 2018 program correct at 10 May.
+Click here for a printable version of the 2019 program.

 There will be an exhibition of members work in a public venue in the first part of each year.
 Details for 2019 to be advised.